okhaimie-dev/LuminAIR/README.md

 # LuminAIR - Unlocking AI Integrity

-LuminAIR is a **Machine Learning** framework that guarantees the integrity of graph-based models using **Zero-Knowledge Circle Stark proofs**.
+LuminAIR is a **Machine Learning** framework that guarantees the integrity of graph-based models with **Zero-Knowledge Circle Stark proofs**.

 It enables a prover to cryptographically prove that the AI model's computations have been executed correctly.
 Consequently, a verifier can verify these proofs much faster and with fewer resources than by naively re-running the model.